 Transformative Transdisciplinarity (TTDR)

-Transdisciplinarity (TD) is a research methodology for doing science with society when facing societal challenges that are too complex for tackling from within academia only and therefore warranting societal stakeholder engagement.
+Transdisciplinarity (TD) is a research methodology for doing science with society when facing societal challenges that are simply too complex for tackling from within academia only and therefore warranting societal stakeholder engagement.
 However, TD is not intrinsically transformative.
 Merely engaging with social actors does not in and of itself make it transformative.
 In order to be/come transformative, TDR processes must have some real knowledge & human interests — at both the practical and theoretical levels — in contributing to social change — which, in turn, needs to be guided by context-sensitive theory/praxis of change.
 (For more on this, please look at the PoC page).

 Working on complex societal challenges in TTDR processes is particularly challenging, since it involves co-producing systems, target and transformation knowledge — not only for the better understanding (Verstehen) and explaining (Erklärung) the complexity of the challenges at hand, but also for changing them (Verändern):